ahawkins/hawkins.io/wip/untitled.md

 understandable ways.
 Both strategies actively defend against technical debt and encourage technical investment.
 It is common knowledge that smart investments lead to long term success.
-Software engineering is the same way.
+Software engineering is no different.
 Investments must be made in an application's architecture to maximize its long term success, feature deliverability, and scalability.
 It is time to apply the same long term financial planning to software applications.

 Technical debt is the cost of previous engineering decisions.
-Implemenations can be quick and dirty way or executed to meet current needs and also setup the next iteration.sThis illustrates the choice: quick and messy, or slower and cleaner.sEvery programmer has made this decision "oh, I'll just hack this in” then written FIXME directly above it."
+Implemenations can be quick and dirty or executed to meet current needs and also setup the next iteration.
+This illustrates the choice: quick and messy, or slow and clean.
+Every programmer has made this decision "oh, I'll just hack this in” then written FIXME directly above it."
 Then probably thought to themselves how to implement it correctly.
-Applications often collapse under their technical debt.
+Applications routinely collapse under their technical debt.
 Applications become impossible to maintain.
-Iterations become longer, deliverability estimates are incorrect, and developer happiness plummets.
-In the worst case, starting over is the only way to repay the debt.sThis is an unfortunate but avodiable situation.
-This situation happens when engineering teams (for whatever reason) decide to accumulate more technical debt.
+Iterations become longer, estimates become impossible, and developer happiness plummets.
+In the worst case, starting over is the only way to repay the debt.
+This is an unfortunate but avodiable.
+This happens when engineering teams (for whatever reason) decide to accumulate more technical debt.
 The decision usually comes from business requirements and short delivery dates.
-Teams must actively decide to pay back their debt in terms of technical investments.
+Teams must actively decide to pay back debt in terms of technical investments.
 Projects incur most technical debt in the early stages.
 This is the most delicate time in an application's life time.
 Just like real life childhood, the decisions (good, bad, and ugly) made in the formative